 2 Execute the “Principal Components” tool

-Using the spatial analyst extension, execute the “Principal Components” tool with the following criteria:
+Using the spatial analyst extension in ArcGIS, execute the “Principal Components” tool with the following criteria:

 - INPUT RASTER: Composite